-The Chief Officer shall also report to the IJB. - 10.10 The Chief Officer will develop close working relationships with elected members of the Council and non-executive and executive NHS Grampian board members. - 10.11 The Chief Officer will establish and maintain effective working relationships with a range of key stakeholders across NHS Grampian, the Council, the third and independent sectors, service users and carers, the Scottish Government, trade unions and relevant professional organisations. - 10.12 The Chief Officer will work with trade unions, staff side representatives and professional organisations to ensure a consistent approach to their continued involvement in the integration of health and social care.
+- 10.7 The Chief Officer will be a member of the appropriate senior management teams of NHS Grampian and the Council.
+This will enable the Chief Officer to work with senior management of both Parties to carry out the functions of the IJB in accordance with the Strategic Plan. - 10.8 The Chief Officer will be line managed by the Chief Executives of the Parties.
+The Chief Officer shall also report to the IJB. - 10.9 The Chief Officer will develop close working relationships with elected members of the Council and non-executive and executive NHS Grampian board members. - 10.10 The Chief Officer will establish and maintain effective working relationships with a range of key stakeholders across NHS Grampian, the Council, the third and independent sectors, communities, service users, carers and those with lived experience, the Scottish Government, trade unions and relevant professional organisations. - 10.11 The Chief Officer will work with trade unions, staff side representatives and professional organisations to ensure a consistent approach to their continued involvement in the integration of health and social care.